Lilla-Kavecsanszki/order-easy/README.md

 ## Bugs

-A few issues came up while testing the application in the meantime;
+An issues came up while testing the application in the meantime;

-1. The 'Delete Product' function got into some issues when attempting to delete an existing product due to case sensitivity.
+- The 'Delete Product' function got into some issues when attempting to delete an existing product due to case sensitivity.
 Specifically, the function was unable to locate a product if it was inputted in lowercase or capitalized incorrectly.
 To address this issue, I utilized the capitalize() method in both the get_new_product() and get_deleted_product() functions.
 This modification ensures that the user inputs are formatted to start with a capital letter, regardless of their original input.
 As a result, the application can accurately locate and delete the requested products.

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)